gertjanvanzwieten/stash/README.md

-Stash works by recursively [reducing an object](https://docs.python.org/3/library/pickle.html#object.__reduce__) and stashing the resulting components, which directly explains how common components are deduplicated: stashing the same object twice simply returns a reference to an existing hash entry.
-The collection of hashes so obtained is bundled and hashed to form the hash of the object, [Merkle tree](https://en.wikipedia.org/wiki/Merkle_tree)-style.
+Stash works by recursively [reducing an object](https://docs.python.org/3/library/pickle.html#object.__reduce__) and stashing the components, which directly explains how common values are
+deduplicated: stashing the same object twice simply returns a reference to an existing hash entry.
+The resulting collection of hashes is bundled and hashed to form the hash of the object, [Merkle tree](https://en.wikipedia.org/wiki/Merkle_tree)-style.
 A detailed overview of the protocol can be found [here](PROTOCOL.md).